stspec/pyspssio/README.md

 This package uses the I/O Module for SPSS Statistics v27 available at https://www.ibm.com/.

-**WARNING**: This is a pre-release build with limited testing.
+**WARNING**: This is an early release with limited testing.
 Use with caution.

 Motivation
 ========================